 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

-(A) Internal third parties as set out in the Glossary.
+Internal Third Parties as set out in the Glossary.

-(B) External third parties as set out in the Glossary.
+External Third Parties as set out in the Glossary.

-(D) Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
+Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 How long will you use my personal data for?

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.